 Accountability is a major problem in Pakistan’s textile and garment industry, as revealed by a 2019 report on safety in Pakistan’s apparel and textile industry by Clean Clothes Campaign, International Labor Rights Forum, Labour Education Foundation, the National Trade Union Federation, and the Pakistan Institute of Labor Education and Research.
 The sector employs approximately 2.2 million workers.
 The country receives about half of its export earnings from the products these workers make.
 The United States is the top importer of these products, followed by the U.K., Germany, and China.
 Bangladesh and other members of the European Union round out the top ten countries importing textiles and clothing from Pakistan.

 Of the international brands and retailers that publicly disclose the names of their Pakistani supplier factories, H&M, Adidas, Åhlens, C&A, Esprit, Intersport, New Look, NEXT, Stadium and Zeeman have signed the International Accord.
-Brands that have never signed the Accord, like Walmart and IKEA, do not disclose their supplier factories, although import database searches show “at least 18 factories in Pakistan producing items for Walmart,” and “four factories in Karachi and Lahore sending large shipments of textiles to IKEA stores in the U.S.” Many brands share supplier factories, which means that a factory may produce for both transparent and non-transparent brands, making it easy for non-transparent brands to shirk responsibility for the health and safety of the workers who make their apparel and textiles.
+Brands that have never signed the Accord, like Walmart and IKEA, do not disclose their supplier factories, although import database searches from 2019 showed show “at least 18 factories in Pakistan producing items for Walmart,” and “four factories in Karachi and Lahore sending large shipments of textiles to IKEA stores in the U.S.” Many brands share supplier factories, which means that a factory may produce for both transparent and non-transparent brands, making it easy for non-transparent brands to shirk responsibility for the health and safety of the workers who make their apparel and textiles.

 In 2018, leaders and representatives of Pakistani unions and labor organizations agreed that the health and safety situation in Pakistan is similar to Bangladesh’s predicament before the advent of the Accord in 2013, and that a Pakistani version of the Accord was needed.
 They developed a declaration in 2019 to push for a legally binding Pakistan Accord on Health and Safety based on the Bangladesh Accord.
 Two years later, at the CCC media briefing, Kahlid Mahmood, Director of the Labour Education Foundation, Pakistan, stated, “We are ready and willing to talk to the International Accord, the government of Pakistan, the employers in Pakistan, to create an environment to discuss together how we can work together to have a Pakistan Accord for the textile and garment sector.”